 School system leaders, including technology leaders, need to protect their networks and information security, analyze their current status, and validate what they are doing well.
 CoSN provides tools and resources that provide insight into how risk can be further reduced in ways that help technology leaders contribute to their schools' primary goals of teaching and learning.
 We also offer assistance to district technology leaders who are working to ensure safety for both students and staff.

 2022's Cybersecurity Awareness Month was an amazing success!
-Take a look at some of the work shared during the month of October.
+Take a look at some of the work shared.

 Making the case for Increased Investment in Cybersecurity:

 2022 Blaschke Report Released!
 Go to our resource library and download the free full report.
 Be sure to log in to your CoSN account to access this report in your digital library.
 If you are not a CoSN member and still wish to access this information, please click here.
 This report is a primer for K-12 school districts just getting started with cybersecurity.

 CoSN and Dell have partnered together to develop an incident response game designed to build skills and experience in managing incident response.